CristovaoHonorato/react-date-widgets/docs/translations.md

 title: Translations
 ---

-We provide a set of basic translation for the date widgets.
+We provide a set of basic translation for the date widgets:

 ```js
 // Default translation strings for the widgets